It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 At Katoomba Falls, you can bathe in the freshwater waterfall.
 From here, you can also catch the Katoomba Scenic Railway back to Katoomba.

-10. The best time to visit the Three Sisters is between January and June.
+10. The best time to visit the Three Sisters is between December and June

 Places to Visit Near the Three Sisters

-- Leura Falls (bushwalk with waterfalls): Within walking distance.
+- Leura Falls (bushwalk with waterfalls): Within walking distance

-- Katoomba town: Within walking distance.
+- Katoomba town: Within walking distance

-- Katoomba Falls: Within walking distance.
+- Katoomba Falls: Within walking distance

 - Scenic World (cable car attractions): Within walking distance